mochi/mochikit/doc/rst/MochiKit/Signal.rst

 ``onmousewheel``

-    Not strictly synthesized, but named ``'DOMMouseScroll'`` in Firefox and Safari browsers.
-MochiKit translates ``'onmousewheel'`` to the correct event in these browsers.
+    Not strictly synthesized, but named ``'DOMMouseScroll'`` in Gecko-based browsers.
+MochiKit translates ``'onmousewheel'`` to
+    the corresponding event in these browsers.

     *Availability:*
         Available in MochiKit 1.4+